-How to Write an Influential Restaurant Review
+How to Write a Great Restaurant Review

 How do you decide where to eat out?
 The food?
 The décor?
 The price?
 Probably a bit of all of them.
 Make the wrong choice and you ruin a potentially great evening out.
-Wouldn’t you like to warn others about that dreadful meal you had?
+Would you like to warn others about that dreadful meal you had?
 Or spread the good news about the superb new chef that’s just hit town?
 It’s easy now via the internet, and here are some tips on how to get your reviews read.
 (And maybe even a free meal or two along the way.)

 A good restaurant review combines facts (price, menu choices, location,) with personal experience (service received, ease of booking, ambience.)
 It doesn’t matter whether you’re an enthusiastic foodie, a business expense diner, or a grab-a-quick-snack type of eater, your views on food could make an interesting read.